Mary is a mom with a lot of experience cooking Southern food.

-The reason the taste of a veggie bean patty is so much more bold is that instead of all the spices being washed away by tons of animal fat and grease like in your typical meat burger, the beans actually absorb all the spices and make them so much more flavorful.
+The reason the flavor of a veggie bean patty is so much more bold is that instead of all the spices being washed away by tons of fat and grease like you experience from your typical meat burger.
+The beans actually absorb all the spices and make them that much more flavorful.

-Not only are veggie bean patties tastier, they are also a whole lot more heart-healthy as well, unlike your regular meat burger, which is drenched in saturated fats and all kinds of other things you don't need.
-Beans are one of mother nature's power foods; they are packed full of proteins, antioxidants, and fiber, so eat up.
-And they're good for your heart, I know you all have to remember that song, lol.
+Not only are veggie bean patties tastier, they are also a whole lot more heart-healthy as well.
+Unlike your regular meat burger, which is drenched in saturated fats and all kinds of other things you don't need.
+Beans are one of mother nature's power foods, they are packed full of proteins, antioxidants, and fiber, so eat up.
+Plus they're good for your heart, I know you all have to remember that song, lol.

-Below is a recipe for a delicious veggie bean burger.
+Below is the recipe for a delicious veggie bean burger.

 - 2 cups cooked, drained, and dry pinto beans

-- 1 cup "field peas with snaps" vegetable mix, or other veggie of your choice
+- 1 cup field snap peas or other veggie of your choice

 - 1 medium onion, finely diced

-- 1 cup dry Bisquick mix, or flour, cornmeal, or other coating mixture
+- 1 cup dry Bisquick mix, flour, cornmeal, or other coating mixture

 - 3 Tbsp vegetable oil, olive oil, or coconut oil

-- 4 Tbsp spicy garlic seasoning, or whatever spice is your favorite
+- 4 Tbsp spicy garlic seasoning (or use your favorite spice)

-- 1 cup breadcrumbs, to give your veggie bean burgers a crunchy texture.
+- 1 cup breadcrumbs (this will give your burgers a bit of crunch)

 - The first thing you will need to do is to make sure you cook your beans thoroughly.
 Otherwise you will not be able to mash them, they won't taste very good either.

-- Once your beans are completely cooked, wash and drain them, then set them aside to dry.
+- Once your beans are completely cooked, and washed then drain them, and set them aside to dry.